 This data will be held by HMRC for 10 years even if later updated and for 10 years after a trust is closed.

-The current legislation has a filing deadline of 10 March 2022 for unregistered express trusts without a tax liability which are already in existence and meet the new registration requirements.
-For trusts created or meeting registration requirements to register on or after 10 March 2022, the trust should be registered with HMRC within 30 days of its creation.
-HMRC has announced an intention to extend this deadline until later in 2022 to give trustees sufficient time to register.
-The precise date will be confirmed by HMRC later in 2021.
+The legislation had a registration deadline of 10 March 2022 for unregistered express trusts without a tax liability which are already in existence and meet the new registration requirements.
+HMRC has announced an extension to this deadline until 1 September 2022 to give trustees sufficient time to register.

 In the meantime, new trusts that are required to register because they have a UK tax liability should comply with the existing timescale, i.e. registration by 5 October after the end of the relevant tax year if the trust is liable to income tax and/or capital gains tax, or otherwise by 31 January after the end of the tax year in which the (non-income/capital gains) tax liability arises.